Aljoša Matko

-Aljoša Matko (born 29 March 2000) is a Slovenian footballer who plays as a forward for Slovenian PrvaLiga club Celje.
+Aljoša Matko (born 29 March 2000) is a Slovenian footballer who plays as a forward for Nemzeti Bajnokság I club Újpest and the Slovenia national team.

 Early life

 Matko was born in Novo Mesto and grew up in Črnomelj.
 He began his career at the age of four with local club Bela Krajina, where he stayed for eight years.
 In 2013 he moved to Krka, before joining the youth academy of domestic giants Maribor in 2015.
 He went on to score 67 goals in 93 games in the club's youth system.

 Club career

 Maribor

 In 2019–20, Matko was sent on loan from Maribor to fellow PrvaLiga club Bravo, where he made his debut in senior football.
 Matko scored 15 goals in 34 games for Bravo, that finished sixth in the table, which meant that he became the fourth best goalscorer in the whole league.

 Back at Maribor for the 2020–21 season, Matko established himself as a starter under manager Mauro Camoranesi.
 At the end of 2020, he won the Purple Warrior, a trophy awarded to the most distinguished Maribor player in the past year.
 He was also named Slovenian Youth Footballer of the Year by the Slovenian magazine EkipaSN.
 On 29 January 2021, Matko extended his contract with Maribor until the summer of 2024.
 In April of the same year, Matko was involved in a car accident as a driver but escaped uninjured, although several passengers suffered from severe injuries.
 He soon returned to the pitch and ended the season making 29 league appearances, scoring seven goals, as Maribor finished second in the table behind Mura.